Estimated reading time: 9 minutes

-You will find all sorts of neat little toys to give to the kiddos that will appreciate that you remembered them.
+You will find neat little toys to give to the kiddos, who will appreciate that you remembered them.

-Another option is to see if McDonald’s or other fast-food restaurants are offering gift certificates for Halloween.
+Another option is to see if McDonald’s or other fast-food restaurants offer Halloween gift certificates.

 Also, if you shop on 20x Optimum Points day, buy Halloween candy at Shoppers Drug Mart only if it’s on sale and comparable to other stores.

-Depending on the expiry date, you can even freeze chocolate bars and candy for the following year.
+Depending on the expiry date, you can freeze chocolate bars and candy for the following year.

 Or if you’re like me, I freeze it, so I don’t eat it all.